unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 - Screen time journaling encourages daily reflection

-- Break timers require you to set durations each time
+- Break timers need duration set each time

 - NFC tags trigger sessions when tapped

-Winner: unhookd If you want to think about screen time management as little as possible, unhookd's set-and-forget model wins.
-Jomo's richness is a strength for engaged users but adds friction for those who just want apps locked.
+Winner: unhookd for simplicity.
+If you want to think about screen time management as little as possible, unhookd wins.
+One setup, done.
+Jomo's richness is a strength if you enjoy active engagement with the process, but it's overhead if you just want apps blocked.

 Mindfulness & Reflection